shelovestechy/iam-fundamental/README.md

 # From Service Desk to IAM Consulting

-This repo is a roadmap of my move from daily Service Desk operations to the world of IAM consulting.
+This repository is a map of my journey from daily Service Desk operations to the deeper logic of IAM consulting.

-> **The Reality Check:**
-> I spend my days in Entra ID and Azure AD doing the basics: password resets and user onboarding.
-But seeing the same L1 tickets fail over and over made me want to understand the "why" behind the mess.
-This repo is my deep-dive into the L2/L3 logic—bridging the gap between "clicking buttons" and actual IAM strategy.
+Working at the Service Desk with Entra ID and Azure AD, I spend a lot of time on the basics—password resets and user onboarding.
+But after seeing the same L1 tickets fail for the same reasons over and over, I realized I wanted to understand the "why" behind the mess.
+This portfolio is my deep-dive into the L2/L3 logic, aimed at bridging the gap between just "clicking buttons" and actually designing IAM strategies that work.

 ---

-## 🚀 Career Goal
+## 🚀 Career Goal & Vision

-My goal: **IAM Consultant.**
+My goal is to transition from Service Desk operations into **IAM Consulting**.

-The best consultants are the ones who have seen firsthand how bad security policies actually hurt the end-user and the help desk.
-I’m moving from "fixing symptoms" (resets) to "fixing the system" (design).
+I believe the best consultants are the ones who have seen how security policies actually play out on the front lines.
+I’m moving from fixing symptoms at the help desk to fixing the systems that cause them in the first place.

-* **Systems Thinking:** No more just clicking buttons.
-I want to own the lifecycle logic.
+* **Systems Thinking:** Moving past manual tasks to own the entire identity lifecycle.
 * **Proactive Security:** Finding ways to turn manual L1 chaos into clean, automated processes.
-* **Knowledge Sharing:** Breaking down complex IAM jargon into something people actually understand.
+* **Knowledge Sharing:** Breaking down complex IAM jargon into something people can actually use.

 ---

 ## 🛠 Core IAM Themes

-This is the foundation of my consulting mindset.
-I focus on the stuff that stays relevant no matter what vendor or tool is used:
+These are the things I focus on—the stuff that stays relevant no matter what vendor or tool you use:

-* **Identity Lifecycle:** How Joiner–Mover–Leaver (JML) actually works (or fails).
+* **Identity Lifecycle:** Understanding how Joiner–Mover–Leaver (JML) flows actually work—and where they fail.
-* **System Architecture:** The master flow of identity data and decisions.
+* **System Architecture:** Visualizing the master flow of identity data and the decisions behind it.
-* **Access Models:** The logic behind "who gets what" (RBAC, ABAC).
+* **Access Models:** The real-world logic of "who gets what" (RBAC vs. ABAC).
-* **Contextual Risk:** Why MFA isn't a silver bullet.
+* **Contextual Risk:** Why MFA isn't a silver bullet and where conditional access steps in.
-* **Governance & Drift:** How access gets messy over time and why reviews often fail.
+* **Governance & Drift:** How access gets messy over time and why reviews often turn into "rubber-stamping."
-* **Hybrid Reality:** The gap between old-school AD and Entra ID.
+* **Hybrid Reality:** The gap (and the risks) between on-prem AD and Entra ID.
-* **The Human Factor:** Why users and Service Desks are the real security perimeter.
+* **The Human Factor:** Why the Service Desk is often the real security perimeter.

 ---

 ## 📂 Repository Structure

 ### [x] [`/diagrams`](./diagrams)
-**Thinking tools to visualize how things break.**
+**Thinking tools to visualize how systems break.**
-- [x] **Master Model:** The anchor for the whole repo.
+- [x] **Master Model:** The anchor for the whole repository.
-- [x] **Assumption Chain:** Why IAM relies on shaky foundations.
+- [x] **Assumption Chain:** Why IAM often relies on shaky foundations.
 - [x] **JML Failures:** Where the lifecycle falls apart piece by piece.
 - [x] **AuthN vs AuthZ:** The line between identity proof and access decisions.
-- [x] **Hybrid Flow:** The messy link between AD and Entra ID.

 ### [x] [`/docs`](./docs)
-**Analysis, reasoning, and real-world cases.**
+**Analysis, reasoning, and real-world case studies.**
 - [x] **Identity Lifecycle:** JML cases and deprovisioning failures.
-- [x] **Access Models:** RBAC, ABAC, and entitlement logic.
+- [x] **Access Models:** RBAC, ABAC, and the logic of entitlements.
 - [x] **Security Controls:** MFA fatigue, phishing, and the Service Desk's role.
 - [x] **Governance & Risk:** Why access reviews fail and how "drift" happens.

 ---

-## 🎯 Why this exists
+## 🎯 Why this repository exists

-Most documentation tells you how things *should* work. **This repo is about where they don't.** I built this to show my thinking process.
-It’s not about product configurations; it's about spotting risks and design flaws before they become incidents.
-It’s proof that I’m not just a "reset guy"—I'm a future consultant.
+Most documentation tells you how things *should* work. **This repository is about where they don't.** I built this to show my thinking process.
+It’s not just about product configurations; it’s about spotting risks and design flaws before they become incidents.
+My SD background gives me a unique view of IAM—I've seen the "broken" side of these systems, and now I'm learning how to build them better as a consultant.

 ---